2022 World's Strongest Man: Heat 5

-The only group without a former champion, it featured Evan Singleton and Luke Stoltman, both of whom had won 2 Giants Live events in 2021, as well as 2021 finalist Eythor Ingolfsson Melsted, and 3 rookies.
+The only group without a former champion, it featured Evan Singleton and Luke Stoltman, both of whom had won 2 Giants Live events in 2021, as well as 2021 finalist Eyþór Ingólfsson Melsteð, and 3 rookies.
 Unfortunately for Singleton, he went into anaphylactic shock during the loading race, and was forced to miss the deadlift.
-This put him in an almost irrecoverable position going into day 2 of the heats, and despite winning the car walk, was unable to even make the stone off.
-Stoltman would win the group with an event to spare, and Melsted would get through on the stones to make a second straight final.
+This put him in an almost irrecoverable position going into day 2 of the heats, and despite winning the car walk, was unable to make the stone off.
+Stoltman would win the group with an event to spare, and Melsteð would get through on the stones to make a second straight final.